Absa1072/ClassCheck/README.md

 - **Attendance Reports** – Generate reports to analyze student participation.
 - **Automated Syncing** – Attendance data is stored and updated in real-time.

+  ##How to Run
+  1. Download the GitHub Repository
+  2. In your terminal, run node server.js
+  3. If the terminal returns 'server 3000,' then the server has launched
+  4. Right-click and run index.html

 ## License
 Have a look at the license file for details.